By Abby Brown, Creative Associate

 As someone who grew up in Cincinnati, I know a few things to be true.
 Skyline is far superior to Gold Star, the Bengals will always upset my dad, and Graeter’s Ice Cream is made from the precious tears of unicorns.
 But coming back to live and work in Cincy after college has taught me a few new things about my hometown.
 Cincinnati isn’t just home to delicious chili and strong German heritage, it has a pretty strong creative community, too.
 Here are three of the many factors that make Cincinnati a perfect place for the right-brained:

-1) Cincinnati has an awesome (and free!) art museum: The Cincinnati Art Museum is one of the oldest in the country, and hosts a wide range of spectacular artwork.
+1) Cincinnati has an awesome (and free!) art museum: The ukrainian women dating is one of the oldest in the country, and hosts a wide range of spectacular artwork.
 They frequently rotate special exhibitions, but also curate an impressive permanent collection.

 2) Our AIGA Chapter is a great resource: From workshops, to lectures, to an annual Design Week, AIGA is the perfect organization for professional designers.
 They also hold no-stress networking events.
 Painting pumpkins at a local brewery makes connecting with other designs and professionals super easy (and you know how I feel about scary networking events).